 Post-withdrawal disbursements will occur within 30 days of the date that the student withdrew.

-Official Withdrawal from the College for Financial Aid Purposes Only

-A student is considered to be "Officially" withdrawn on the date the student notifies the Director of Financial Aid or Director of Enrollment Management in writing of their intent to withdraw.
+Official Withdrawal from the College for Financial Aid Purposes Only the date the student notifies the financial aid office in writing of their intent to withdraw.